|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In Australia, modified with the installation of a nose turret by the 4th Air Depot Garbutt Field at Townsville.
 During April 1943 assigned to the 5th Air Force, 90th Bombardment Group.
 On July 23, 1943 assigned to the 43rd Bombardment Group, 403rd Bombardment Squadron with Etter as crew chief until November 26, 1943.

 During May 1944, assigned to the 380th Bombardment Group, 529th Bombardment Squadron at Long Airfield.
 Nicknamed "Big Chief Cockeye" with the nose art of an Indian's head created by a reclining nude woman on the left side of the nose.
 On the right side of the nose was a scoreboard with bomb markings indicating missions flown and a aircraft silhouette indicating an enemy aircraft claimed as shot down.
 Assigned to crew chief MSgt Gilbert N. Murdock.
 This bomber flew a total of eight missions before being lost.

 When lost, engines R-1830-43 serial number 42-40351, 42-86729, 42-36439 and 42-41433.
-Weapon serial numbers not noted in Missing Air Crew Report 6585 (MACR 6585s).
+Armed with ten .50 caliber machine guns makers and serial numbers not listed in Missing Air Crew Report 6585 (MACR 6585).